Angad-Thapa26/billing-soft/README.md

 2. v2.exe:
    - Ideal for hotels, restaurants, and cafes.
    - Maintains a detailed order log and allows for more complex billing processes.
+   - v2 is quite complex operation and might require guidance

-For any queries or further information, please reach out to hiangadatyou.eml@gmail.com.
+For any queries , further information and suggestion, please reach out to hiangadatyou.eml@gmail.com.
+* to be updated later.
+This is opensource project  I shall bear no rights and obligations.

 ![image](https://github.com/user-attachments/assets/977150d1-9486-4921-bacc-3c5765440105)
 ![image](https://github.com/user-attachments/assets/81b65120-1dc7-47da-a085-4c09ac0b381e)